Sustainable production of bamboo at MOSO®

 A sustainable production of bamboo at MOSO is something that we are...

 After 4-5 years the bamboo stems are ready for harvest.
 This is very fast compared to (tropical) hardwoods and one of the main reasons why bamboo is ecological.
 After harvesting the stems are split lengthwise to strips and the outer skin (bark) is removed.
 The untreated strips have a yellowish colour (Natural) but can be lightly steamed, reducing the yellowish tone (Ecru) or more intensely steamed for a warm brown colour (Caramel).

-Bamboo strips are positioned horizontally and glued together.
+In the Plain Pressed version the bamboo strips are positioned horizontally and glued together.
 This creates an elegant line pattern with the characteristic bamboo nodes clearly visible.

-Bamboo strips are positioned vertically and glued together.
+In the Side Pressed version the bamboo strips are positioned vertically and glued together.
 This creates a narrow line pattern with the bamboo nodes visible in a subtle way.

 Here the bamboo strips are crushed and then glued under extremely high pressure.
 This compression increases the density – from around 700 kg/m³ to more than 1000 kg/m³! – which makes the final product much harder.
 The look of High Density® bamboo is unique: it largely resembles wood with the typical “flames” with the bamboo nodes only slightly visible.